AlfredoMartins/phone-task-testing/readme.md

 ## Testing <a name = "testing"></a>

-The goal of this plan is to test the application based It's specification either in MASTER and LEVEL SPECIFIC TEST plan using the `IEEE 829 Standard`.
+The goal of this plan is to test the application based on its specification in both the MASTER and LEVEL SPECIFIC TEST plan using the `IEEE 829 Standard`.

 ### Plan